 2. Step into the light

-‘The dark finish of the cabinetry contrasts and exaggerates the delight of the bright, sun-lit en suite beyond,’ explains Scenesmith’s director Sophie Smith.
+‘The dark finish of the cabinetry contrasts and exaggerates the delight of the bright, sun-lit ensuite beyond,’ explains Scenesmith’s director Sophie Smith.

 3. Raise the floor

-If you’re lucky enough to have a view worth seeing from your en suite, make sure the bath is perfectly pitched to enjoy it.
+If you’re lucky enough to have a view worth seeing from your ensuite, make sure the bath is perfectly pitched to enjoy it.

-‘The view from this new en suite in a Listed country home is stunning so we built a raised platform to make the most of the vistas across the gardens, while at the same time making it much easier to install the new waste pipes,’ recalls interior designer Henriette Von Stockhausen.
+‘The view from this new ensuite is stunning, so we built a raised platform to make the most of the vistas across the gardens, while at the same time making it much easier to install the new waste pipes,’ recalls interior designer Henriette Von Stockhausen.

 ‘The most important thing for me in any bathroom is to make it feel like a room, so I love to add art, rugs and curtains, just as you would anywhere else in the house,’ adds Henriette.